JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 ## Simulations - Part 2 - "Paired Testing" ##

-So now that the unpaired testing is matching up, let's try paired testing.
+So now that the unpaired testing is matching, let's try paired testing.

 So my first thought was, this should be easy ...